Zerlok/asg-simulator-engine/README.md

 ## How to run that? ##

-Just install QtCreator and pull that repo.
-If you want to run gtest app, you have to install Google Unit Tests on your machine.
+Just install Atom editor and pull that repo, make sure you have installed NodeJS modules.
+We are also using Mocha test framework.

-# About main classes #
+# Architecture #

-## NodeSimulator ##
+## Unit ##

-This class simulates two strategies between each other.
-Required 4 txt files: attacker units and strategy files and defender units and strategy files.
+A single ship with custom properties like hull, shield, position, etc.

-## NodeEditor ##
+## Node ##

-This class allows create custom strategies in command line.